 Is it true that you are obliged to show consideration to certain road users?

-A) No, everyone should be treated equally.
+- A) No, everyone should be treated equally. - B) Yes for example, children, the elderly and people with disabilities.

 B) Yes - for example, children, the elderly and people with disabilities.